Optical payload design for downlink quantum key distribution and keyless communication using CubeSats: Concept and implementation

 A versatile CubeSat design that allows for various types of quantum communication schemes is proposed.
 In this section, two protocols that can be implemented with the design are described.
 The first protocol is a recent variant of the BB84 protocol, called the simplified BB84 \cite{Grunenfelder2018}.
-The second is a Quantum Keyless Private Communication (QKPC) scheme for keyless secure communications \cite{Vazquez2021}.
+The second is a \ac{QKPC} scheme for keyless secure communications \cite{Vazquez2021}.
+Then, the setup realizing the protocols is described, and a Size, Weight, and Power analysis of the preliminary design is conducted to validate it.